opf/openproject/docs/user-guide/nextcloud-integration/README.md

 > **Note:** In this version of the integration, you can only link files to work packages on Nextcloud; adding a new link to a Nextcloud file via the OpenProject interface is not yet possible, but will be possible in the near future.

+## Unlinking linked files and folders

+If you wish to unlink any linked file or folder, hover to it in the list of linked Files and click on the **Unlink** icon next to the _Delete_ icon.

+>> IMG: Hover on unlink icon.

+You will be asked to confirm that you want to unlink.
+Click on **Remove link** to do so.

+> **Info**: Unlinking a file or folder simply removes the connection with this work package; the original file or folder will _not_ be deleted or affected in any way.
+The only change is it will no longer appear in the Files tab on OpenProject, and the work package will no longer be listed in the "OpenProject" tab for that file on Nextcloud.

 ## Permissions and access control

 When a Nextcloud file or folder is linked to a work package, an OpenProject user who has access to that work package will be able to: